-The greenhouse gas planning price is not explicitly used in this IRP because all of the resources identified by VCE are renewable resources not emitting any greenhouse gas.
-Instead, as an estimate of future GHG prices, RESOLVE's hourly CAISO prices for the Reference System Plan are used, in which the Greenhouse gas planning price is reflected implicitly and therefore does not need to be considered separately.
+The greenhouse gas planning price is not explicitly used in this IRP since all of the resources identified by VCEA are renewable resources not emitting any greenhouse gas.
+Instead, we utilize as an estimate of future prices, RESOLVE's hourly CAISO prices for the Reference System Plan, in which the Greenhouse gas planning price should be reflected implicitly and therefore does not need to be considered separately.

-This IRP includes three resource plan options, of which VCE's Board has approved the Cleaner Base Portfolio as its Preferred Portfolio.
-All of the resource portfolios show that the expected greenhouse gas emissions are lower than the Greenhouse Gas Emissions Benchmark for VCE of 129,000 metric tons by 2030.
-This is a result of focusing mainly on renewable energy and storage as well as the stated policy of VCE to be at least 75% carbon-free - i.e. a portfolio that is 75% free of greenhouse gas emissions, through the use of RPS resources and hydroelectric energy which may or may not be matching the load shape for VCE.
-In VCE's modeling it is assumed that non RPS GHG free energy is procured in blocks that are not matched with VCE load and therefore does not offset all GHG emissions resulting from the use of Commission's Clean Net Short methodology.
-Enclosed with this IRP, VCE also submits the GHG calculator tool showing the estimated 2030 emissions from its 2030 Preferred Portfolio.
+This IRP includes three conforming resource plan options, of which VCEA's Board has adopted the Cleaner Base Portfolio as its Preferred Portfolio.
+All of the resource portfolios show that the expected greenhouse gas emissions are lower than the Greenhouse Gas Emissions Benchmark for VCEA of 129,000 metric tons by 2030.
+This is a result of focusing mainly on renewable energy and storage as well as the stated policy of VCEA to be at least 75% carbon free - i.e. a portfolio that is 75% free of greenhouse gas emissions, through the use of RPS resources and hydroelectric energy which may or may not be matching the load shape for VCEA.
+In VCEA's modeling it is assumed that non RPS GHG free energy is procured in blocks that are not matched with VCEA load and therefore does not offset all GHG emissions resulting from the use of Commission's Clean Net Short methodology, Enclosed with this IRP, VCEA also submits the GHG calculator tool showing the estimated 2030 emissions from its 2030 Preferred Portfolio.

-Pursuant to the May 25, 2018 ruling by the Commission regarding GHG Benchmarks, VCE calculated its estimated greenhouse gas emissions for 2030 using the Clean Net Short method by utilizing version 1.4.4 of the GHG Calculator tool (aka Clean Net Short calculator).
+Pursuant to the May 25, 2018 ruling by the Commission regarding GHG Benchmarks, VCEA calculated its estimated greenhouse gas emissions for 2030 using the Clean Net Short method by utilizing version 1.4.4 of the GHG Calculator tool (aka Clean Net Short calculator).